OniAi: Manga

 A manga adaptation series by Kurō Rokushō was serialized betweenin the December 2011 and July 2015 issues of Media Factory's seinen manga magazine Monthly Comic Alive and has been compiled in seven volumes, between February 23, 2012, and March 23, 2015.
 A manga series by Akira Yamane, titled Sakigake!!
 Onii-chan dakedo Ai sae Areba Kankei yo ne! (魁!! お兄ちゃんだけど愛さえあれば関係ないよねっ) was also published in Monthly Comic Alive between its July 2012 and March 2013 issues.
 Its first volume was released on November 22, 2012.

 Anime

-A 12-episode anime television series adaptation, directed by Keiichiro Kawaguchi and produced by studio Silver Link, aired in Japan between October 5 and December 21, 2012, and was later simulcasted by Funimation.
+A 12-episode anime television series adaptation, directed by Keiichiro Kawaguchi and produced by studio Silver Link, aired in Japan between October 5 and December 21, 2012, The series is licensed in North America by Funimation Entertainment (now known as Crunchyroll LLC) and later simulcasted for streaming by Funimation and later Crunchyroll.
 The opening theme for the anime is "Self Producer" by Minori Chihara, whilst the ending theme is "Life-Ru is Love-Ru!!
 (Lifeる is LOVEる!!), by Liliana Sisters consisting of Ibuki Kido, Minori Chihara, Asami Shimoda and Eri Kitamura.

 The series was released on Blu-ray Disc and DVD in Japan in 6 volumes between December 2012 and May 2013.

 A North American Blu-ray/DVD release by Funimation with subtitles in English was released on December 31, 2013.
 The series performed well enough to be a financial success for Funimation, and it led Funimation to do more subtitle-only Blu-ray/DVD releases in the future.